svodnik/JS-SF-8-resources/README.md

 ## Office Hours

 - Monday & Wednesday, 5:30pm - 6:30pm
-- Larissa will be in our classroom (#3) unless Front Lines is in the process of setting it up.
+- Find Nicole in our classroom (#8) or in the workspace/lounge behind the classroom.
 If you don't see her, message her on Slack to find out where she is.
-- Other office hours available by appointment with Larissa or Sasha.
+- Other office hours available by appointment with Nicole or Sasha.

 ---